-Giebelhausen, Michael, Stacey G. Robinson, Nancy J. Sirianni, and Michael K. Brady (2014), “Touch Versus Tech: When Technology Functions as a Barrier or a Benefit to Service Encounters,” Journal of Marketing, (78), 113-124.
+Michael Giebelhausen, Stacey G. Robinson, Nancy J. Sirianni, & Michael K. Brady (2014).
+“Touch Versus Tech: When Technology Functions as a Barrier or a Benefit to Service Encounters,” Journal of Marketing, (78), 113-124.

-Ordenes, Francisco Villarroel, Babis Theodoulidis, Jamie Burton, Thorsten Gruber, and Mohamed Zaki (2014) “Analyzing Customer Experience Feedback Using Text Mining, A Linguistics-Based Approach,” Journal of Service Research, 17(3), 278-295.
+Francisco Villarroel Ordenes, Babis Theodoulidis, Jamie Burton, Thorsten Gruber, & Mohamed Zaki (2014).
+“Analyzing Customer Experience Feedback Using Text Mining, A Linguistics-Based Approach,” Journal of Service Research, 17(3), 278-295.